-The RCP holds a rare set of six anatomical tables.
-They display human veins, nerves and arteries dissected at Padua’s famous anatomy theatre in the 17th century, skilfully arranged on varnished wooden panels.
+The RCP holds a rare set of six anatomical tables which display human veins, nerves and arteries dissected at Padua’s famous anatomy theatre in the 17th century, skilfully arranged on varnished wooden panels.
+They are currently on public display on the RCP's second floor gallery.

 The RCP’s six anatomical tables were created in the 1650s at the University of Padua, Italy.
 Padua was one of the leading academic centres in Europe, particularly in the field of anatomy.